sthewissen/thewissenio/_posts/2024-05-07-goodbye-xamarin.md

 image: '/images/headers/xamasunset.jpg'
 categories: Code
 tags: maui xamarin
+description: As of May 1st, 2024, we have officially bid adieu to Xamarin, marking the end of an era in cross-platform mobile development.
+Microsoft's decision to discontinue support for Xamarin undoubtedly brings a mix of emotions for developers.
 ---

 As of May 1st, 2024, we have officially bid adieu to Xamarin, marking the end of an era in cross-platform mobile development.
 Microsoft's decision to discontinue support for Xamarin undoubtedly brings a mix of emotions for developers who have relied on it to create native mobile apps.